 Allan D. Arbogast, Ed.D.

 Allan (Duane) Arbogast serves The Children’s Guild Alliance as Chief Strategy and Innovation Officer.
 He joined the Children’s Guild in 2014.
 He has direct responsibility for innovative educational program creation and expansion.

 Arbogast served Prince George’s County Public Schools as Chief Academic Officer in 2010 and served as the Acting Deputy Superintendent for Academics in 2012/2013.
 Prior to that time, he worked for 32 years in the Anne Arundel County Public Schools, serving as Senior Manager for Academic Accountability, a principal, assistant principal, and teacher.
 Arbogast was a Washington Post Distinguished Leader in 2004 for his performance as an elementary school principal and his school was named School of the Year by Exceptional Parenting Magazine in 2000 for successfully implementing a special education cluster site in a mainstreamed environment.

 Stephen M. Baldwin, MBA, CPA

-Prior to his tenure at The Children’s Guild, he held the positions of Vice President of Finance for Wilmac Corporation; Chief Internal Auditor for Perdue, Inc.; and Controller at Herr Foods, Inc. His accolades include CFO of the Year by Baltimore Business Journal in 2014 and CFO Winner of the SmartCEO’s Executive Management Awards in 2016.
+Prior to his tenure at The Children’s Guild Alliance, he held the positions of Vice President of Finance for Wilmac Corporation; Chief Internal Auditor for Perdue, Inc.; and Controller at Herr Foods, Inc. His accolades include CFO of the Year by Baltimore Business Journal in 2014 and CFO Winner of the SmartCEO’s Executive Management Awards in 2016.